Has the Iberian Peninsula sparked your interest? Hundreds of expats are discovering relocation to Spain; learn why in our complete guide!

 Taxation in Spain can present significant complexity, and individuals who neglect to accurately declare and fulfill their tax obligations may face severe penalties.

-The initial point to understand is that the Spanish fiscal year spans from January 1st to December 31st annually.
-Individuals classified as Spanish tax residents must submit a Spanish tax declaration, known as Modelo 100, between April 6th and June 30th of the subsequent year.
+The Spanish fiscal year runs annually from January 1st to December 31st.
+Individuals classified as Spanish tax residents are required to submit a tax declaration, known as Modelo 100, between April 6th and June 30th of the following year.

 Usually, you would be deemed a tax resident in Spain if any of the following conditions are met: